The Death of Consensus

 100 Years of British Political Nightmares

-From the Great Depression to the pandemic, a new history of British politics, revealing UK democracy’s ritual building and breaking of shared national outlooks.
+From the Great Depression to the pandemic, a new history of British democracy, revealing how politics is transformed through fear.

-Over Britain’s first century of mass democracy, politics lurched from crisis to crisis.
-How does this history of broken consensus and political agony illuminate our current age of upheaval?
+Over Britain’s first century of mass democracy, politics has lurched from crisis to crisis.
+How does this history of political agony illuminate our current age of upheaval?

-Tinline brings to life two previous moments when the great compromise holding democracy together began to crumble; when the political class could agree only that the old era was dead, and imagine nothing but the ominous and the unacceptable.
-This lively, original account of panic, torpor and chaos reveals the birth pains of a new political settlement, giving hope that fresh ideas might yet take hold.
+Tinline brings to life those times, past and present, when the great compromise holding democracy together has come apart; when the political class has been forced to make a choice of nightmares.
+This lively, original account of panic and chaos reveals how apparent catastrophes can clear the path to a new era.
 The Death of Consensus will make you see British democracy differently.

 Phil Tinline works for BBC Radio; he has made and presented many acclaimed documentaries about how political history shapes our lives.
-Formerly executive producer of Radio 4’s award-winning investigative history series, Document, he has written for The Guardian, The Independent, The Daily Telegraph, BBC History Magazine and the New Statesman.
+Formerly executive producer of Radio 4’s award-winning investigative history series, Document, he has written for The Guardian, The Independent on Sunday, The Daily Telegraph, BBC History Magazine and the New Statesman.